wsrpc/wsrpc-aiohttp/README.rst

     pip install ujson

-For javascript applications you can install `standalone js client library`_ using npm::
+Python module provides client js library out of the box.
+But for pure javascript applications you can install `standalone js client library`_ using npm::

     npm install wsrpc-python